enesgasi/Vehicle-Tracking-System-With-OpenCV/README.md

+# Vehicle Tracking System With OpenCV

 Make sure you open the folder via VsCode folder explorer.
 You can try the program with your own videos.
-Thanks.

-Enes.